#faculty

 B.S. in Industrial Engineering and Operations Research, University of California at Berkeley, 1999

-Since 2003, Dr. Ozturk has held academic positions in the U.S., China, and Japan, teaching undergraduate and graduate courses, including Business Analytics, Data Science, Management Sciences, Quantitative Methods, and Business and Operations Management.
-With over two decades of pedagogical experience, he has been involved in team teaching, executive education, distance education courses, and curriculum design for undergraduate, MBA, and Executive MBA programs.
-His current teaching focus is at the intersection of Business Analytics and Artificial Intelligence.
-Prof. Ozturk also has leadership experience, having served previously as MBA chair, assistant dean, and the dean of the College of Business Administration at Hawai'i Pacific University in the U.S. He is the Vice President of the International Centre for Innovation and Industrial Logistics.
+Since 2003, I have held academic positions in the U.S., China, and Japan, teaching undergraduate and graduate courses, including business analytics, data science, management science, quantitative methods, and operations management.
+With over two decades of pedagogical experience, I have been involved in team teaching, executive education, distance education courses, and curriculum design for undergraduate, MBA, and Executive MBA programs.
+My current teaching focus is at the intersection of business analytics and artificial intelligence.
+I also have leadership experience, having previously served as MBA chair, assistant dean, and dean of the College of Business Administration at Hawai'i Pacific University in the U.S. I currently serve as the Vice President of the International Centre for Innovation and Industrial Logistics.

 Business Analytics, Data Science, Management Sciences, Operations Research, and Operations Management.